 In this episode, Amy shares her interview with Jessica Barisano, founder of Collaborative Corner for Exceptional Children.Continue reading Podcast 29: Jessica Barisano of Collaborative Corner for Exceptional Children

-Amy shares her take on the difficult decision the Stauffer family made to “rehome” their son Huxley and how the culture surrounding Autism Spectrum Disorder has evolved over time.Continue reading The Evolution of the Culture of Autism
+take on the difficult decision the Stauffer family made to “rehome” their son Huxley and how our culture surrounding Autism Spectrum Disorder has evolved over time.Continue reading The Evolution of the Culture of Autism

 Amy shares the impact systemic racism has on children of color who are on the autism spectrum and the hope that change is coming.Continue reading How Systemic Racism Harms Children On The Autism Spectrum